HichamGS/docker-wordpress-nginx/README.md

 _WordPress version currently installed:_ **4.8**

 	* You can easy update wordpress version if you want by changing it into docker compose file
-	* This config is doesn't include anything that we don't absolutely need in the runtime.
+	* This config doesn't include anything that we don't absolutely need in the runtime.

 ## Usage